ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ### The Bluetooth Antenna

-The BLE antenna micro:bit allows it to communicate wirelessly with other devices using Bluetooth.
+The BLE antenna on the micro:bit allows it to communicate wirelessly with other devices using Bluetooth.
 This means the micro:bit can send and receive information, like messages or sensor data, to and from phones, tablets, and other micro:bits without using any cables.

 ![microbit-antenna](assets/microbit-antenna.png)